Celestica (NYSE:CLS) Issues FY 2025 Earnings Guidance

+Celestica (NYSE:CLS – Get Rating) (TSE:CLS) last announced its earnings results on Wednesday, January 26th.
+The technology company reported $0.44 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.39 by $0.05.
+The business had revenue of $1.51 billion for the quarter, compared to analyst estimates of $1.50 billion.
+Celestica had a net margin of 1.84% and a return on equity of 11.41%.
+During the same period last year, the firm posted $0.26 earnings per share.
+On average, equities research analysts predict that Celestica will post 1.61 earnings per share for the current year.

-Hedge funds have recently added to or reduced their stakes in the business.
-UBS Group AG increased its holdings in shares of Celestica by 16.1% during the 3rd quarter.
-UBS Group AG now owns 7,154 shares of the technology company’s stock worth $64,000 after buying an additional 993 shares during the last quarter.
-Wells Fargo & Company MN increased its holdings in shares of Celestica by 13.7% during the 2nd quarter.
-Wells Fargo & Company MN now owns 10,157 shares of the technology company’s stock worth $80,000 after buying an additional 1,221 shares during the last quarter.
-Jane Street Group LLC acquired a new stake in shares of Celestica during the 3rd quarter worth approximately $125,000.
-JustInvest LLC increased its holdings in shares of Celestica by 34.4% during the 4th quarter.
-JustInvest LLC now owns 14,057 shares of the technology company’s stock worth $156,000 after buying an additional 3,598 shares during the last quarter.
-Finally, Goldman Sachs Group Inc. increased its holdings in shares of Celestica by 107.4% during the 4th quarter.
-Goldman Sachs Group Inc. now owns 30,700 shares of the technology company’s stock worth $342,000 after buying an additional 15,900 shares during the last quarter.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+UBS Group AG boosted its position in shares of Celestica by 16.1% during the 3rd quarter.
+UBS Group AG now owns 7,154 shares of the technology company’s stock worth $64,000 after purchasing an additional 993 shares in the last quarter.
+Wells Fargo & Company MN boosted its position in shares of Celestica by 13.7% during the 2nd quarter.
+Wells Fargo & Company MN now owns 10,157 shares of the technology company’s stock worth $80,000 after purchasing an additional 1,221 shares in the last quarter.
+Jane Street Group LLC purchased a new stake in shares of Celestica during the 3rd quarter worth $125,000.
+JustInvest LLC boosted its position in shares of Celestica by 34.4% during the 4th quarter.
+JustInvest LLC now owns 14,057 shares of the technology company’s stock worth $156,000 after purchasing an additional 3,598 shares in the last quarter.
+Finally, Goldman Sachs Group Inc. boosted its position in shares of Celestica by 107.4% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 30,700 shares of the technology company’s stock worth $342,000 after purchasing an additional 15,900 shares in the last quarter.
 Institutional investors own 60.38% of the company’s stock.

 Celestica Company Profile (Get Rating)